LiveTyping/suspenders/README.md

 Suspenders also comes with:

 * The [`./bin/setup`][setup] convention for new developer setup
-* The `./bin/deploy` convention for deploying to Heroku
 * Rails' flashes set up and in application layout
 * A few nice time formats set up for localization
 * `Rack::Deflater` to [compress responses with Gzip][compress]